ceglabsagarshinde/Kadaknath_Project/Readme.md

 **SFS:** This folder contains input files, code and figure for Site Frequency Spectrum (SFS) estimation for within kadkanath morphs (GOLD,PENC,JETB) and between KADK, CHIN, YOSK,and Commercial(BROC/CWLH/WHLL/RIRL) populations.

 **SNPhylo_tree_101_and_34_black_bone_individuals:** This folder contains the input files, code, and figures for constructing a genomewide phylogenetic tree for all 101 and only 34 black-bone individuals using SNPhylo, which uses VCF files from bcftools and freebayes.

-**Supplementary_Fig_ABBA_BABA_boxplot:** This folder contains input,code and figures for supplementary boxplot of ABBA-BABA Pattern in 50 kb window using ABBABABAwindows.py method.

-**Supplementary_fig_of_ABBA_BABA_pattern_between_black_bone_and_commercial_breeds: This folder contains the following subfolders:**

-    Calculate_Dxy_blackbone_vs_commercial_breeds: This folder contains the input files, code, and figures for the estimation of Dxy between black-bone and commercial breeds.

-    BROC: This folder contains the input files, code, and figures for the Fst, D-statistics, and the number of ABBA-BABA sites between Kadaknath(KADK), Chinese black-bone(CHIN) and commercial(BROC) chicken populations for each chromosome and three candidate region GABRA2, C4ORF33,PRMT7 in 50 Kb window.

-    CWLH: This folder contains the input files, code, and figures for the Fst, D-statistics, and the number of ABBA-BABA sites between Kadaknath(KADK), Chinese black-bone(CHIN) and commercial(CWLH) chicken populations for each chromosome and three candidate region GABRA2, C4ORF33,PRMT7 in 50 Kb window.

-    RIRL: This folder contains the input files, code, and figures for the Fst, D-statistics, and the number of ABBA-BABA sites between Kadaknath(KADK), Chinese black-bone(CHIN) and commercial(RIRL) chicken populations for each chromosome and three candidate region GABRA2, C4ORF33,PRMT7 in 50 Kb window.

-    WHLL: This folder contains the input files, code, and figures for the Fst, D-statistics, and the number of ABBA-BABA sites between Kadaknath(KADK), Chinese black-bone(CHIN) and commercial(WHLL) chicken populations for each chromosome and three candidate region GABRA2, C4ORF33,PRMT7 in 50 Kb window.

 **Supplementary_figure_Admixture: This folder contains the following subfolders:**